-On a rock island just 12 miles offshore south of Coos Bay, this lighthouse has had several iterations; the first lighthouse was built here in 1866, but it was destroyed by storms and erosion.
+On a rock island just offshore from Charleston near Sunset Bay State Park, this lighthouse has had several iterations; the first lighthouse was built here in 1866, but it was destroyed by storms and erosion.
 A second, built in 1908, suffered the same fate.
 The current white tower, built in 1934, is 44 feet tall and towers 100 feet above the ocean.
 If you're here on a foggy day, listen for its unique foghorn.
 The lighthouse is connected to the mainland by a bridge.
 Neither

 is open to the public, but there's an excellent spot to view this lonely guardian and much of the coastline.
 From U.S. 101, take Cape Arago Highway to Gregory Point, where it ends at a turnaround, and follow the short trail.

-Cape Arago Highway, 2½ miles north of Cape Arago, Charleston, Oregon, 97420, United States
+Cape Arago Highway, just north of Sunset Bay State Park, Charleston, Oregon, 97420, United States